María Corina Machado: Nobel Peace Prize

 The Inspira América Foundation, headed by Marcell Felipe, joined with the rectors of four U.S. universities on 16 August 2024 to promote the nomination of Machado for the Nobel Peace Prize, highlighting her "tireless fight for peace in Venezuela and the world" as "a fair recognition of a person who has dedicated almost her entire life to the fight for peace and the liberation" of Venezuela.
-On 26 August 2025 US Secretary of State Marco Rubio, Senator Rick Scott and members of Congress Mario Díaz-Balart and María Elvira Salazar supported her nomination.
+On 26 August 2025, U.S. Secretary of State Marco Rubio, Senator Rick Scott and members of Congress Mario Díaz-Balart and María Elvira Salazar supported her nomination.

 On 10 October, Machado was awarded the 2025 Nobel Peace Prize "for her tireless work promoting democratic rights for the people of Venezuela and for her struggle to achieve a just and peaceful transition from dictatorship to democracy".
-On X (formerly Twitter), Machado dedicated the prize to the "suffering people of Venezuela" and "President Trump for his decisive support of our cause".
+On X, Machado dedicated the prize to the "suffering people of Venezuela" and "President Trump for his decisive support of our cause."

+Departure from Venezuela and award ceremony

+Machado was prohibited from leaving Venezuela by a decade-old government-imposed travel ban and, by late 2025, had spent months in hiding amid the risk of arrest.

+Bound for the Nobel Prize award ceremony in Oslo, Norway, Machado left Venezuela in December 2025 through irregular routes in a covert operation.
+International media reported various versions of how she departed, altering her appearance and avoiding security checkpoints.
+Machado reportedly undertook a dangerous sea crossing to the Dutch island of Curaçao, a route frequently used by Venezuelan political exiles.
+According to The Wall Street Journal account, the extraction operation involved a covert overland transfer to Venezuela's Caribbean coast followed by a maritime crossing that was disrupted by mechanical failures, severe weather, and navigation losses.
+The extraction boat departed after a 12-hour delay, encountered waves of about 10 feet, and lost communications and GPS capability, leaving the boat adrift for several hours.
+Contact was reestablished late at night, allowing an at-sea transfer to a larger rescue vessel.
+Machado then was taken to Curaçao, where she continued by air.